ethaneisenhard/ethaneisenhard/blog/consciousdiversity.md

 ### Intriguing thoughts
 Genuine and curious thoughts that keep you motivated and excited.
 My favorite are philosophical and deep thinking questions like how we make decisions everyday.

-Other examples of stimulating intriguing thoughts
+Other ways to stimulate intriguing thoughts
 * Reflection cards
 * Writing
 * Reading
-* Listening to music, podcast, story, or book
+* Listening to music or podcast

 ### Creative work
 To be creative one must try to create.
 There are many different ways to build what you envision.
 Choose one and try to master it.

-Other examples of creative work
+Examples of creative work
 * Photography
 * Drawing
 * Woodworking